Chlorine pentafluoride: Safety

 Chlorine pentafluoride is highly toxic.
 It is a strong irritant to skin, eyes and mucous membranes.
 It is very corrosive.
 Causes severe and painful skin, eye and respiratory tract burns.
-May cause lungs damage, toxic pneumonitis and permanent blindness.
+May cause lung damage, toxic pneumonitis and permanent blindness.
 It is fatal if inhaled or absorbed through skin.
 Containers with chlorine pentafluoride may explode when heated.
 Ruptured cylinders may rocket violently.
 Chlorine pentafluoride causes other symptoms like nausea, vomiting and dyspnea.

 Chlorine pentafluoride reacts violently with water or moisture in the air and even water ice at −100 C (to produce corrosive hydrofluoric acid and toxic chlorine gas), nitric acid (even at −100 °C), metals and organic materials.
 It is a strong oxidizer.
 It does not burn, but supports burning.
 On catching fire or heated to decomposition, it emits corrosive and very toxic gases.
 Vapors from liquefied gas are initially heavier than air and spread along the floor.
 These are strong oxidizers and will react vigorously or explosively with many materials including fuels.
 May ignite flammable materials (wood, paper, oil, clothing, etc.).